AnnoyingRain5/Relink-Lightquark-Bridge/readme.md

-# LightQuark <-> Relink Bridge
+# Lightquark <-> Relink Bridge
-This is a bridge between the LightQuark chat service and the Relink chat service.
+This is a bridge between the Lightquark chat service and the Relink chat service.

 ## Configuration:
 This bridge can be configured by providing the environment variables documented in the `.env.example` file.
 You can either provide these in the environment directly, or by providing a `.env` file, such as by modifying and renaming the example file.